Epifanis/Awesome-Hacking-Resources/tools.md

 **A collection of awesome lists for hackers, pentesters & security researchers.**

-A curated list of awesome Hacking Tools.
+A curated list of awesome wat is dit nu weer??Hacking Tools.
 Your contributions are always welcome !

 ### Awesome Repositories
 Repository | Description